Gnosia: Reception

-Gnosia received generally positive reviews from video game critics.
-It received a score of 82 on MetaCritic based on 39 reviews, ranging from a perfect 100 from Digitally Downloaded to a 40% from Switch Brasil.
+Gnosia received generally positive reviews from video game critics, and was recognized as the best indie game of 2019 by Famitsu.
+Katsuhiko Hayashi, head of the Famitsu Dengeki Game Awards committee, awarded Gnosia due to the "level of satisfaction we heard from players [being] extremely high."
+In 2022's Famitsu Dengeki Game Awards, Gnosia was voted number one in every category, including best indie game, most unique indie game, best indie game music, best indie game scenario, and best indie game character.
+The latter category was won by Setsu, though the second, third, and fourth placements were held by Raqio, Sha-Ming, and SQ, respectively.
+It received a score of 82 on MetaCritic based on 39 reviews, ranging from a perfect 100 from Digitally Downloaded to a 40 from Switch Brasil.
 Mollie Patterson of Electronic Gaming Monthly praised the game's single-player adaptation of a typically multiplayer affair, stating: "arguing against the computer in an attempt to determine who is the human-killing alien in your group is far more dynamic and exciting than you’d ever expect this type of game to be."
 Nintendo Life's Trent Cannon found joy in the "clever, varied game design," deeming it perfect for both short or long gaming sessions.

 Heidi Kemps of GameSpot offered both compliments and criticisms, lauding Gnosia's "intriguing story that slowly reveals its truths, keeping you interested in coming back for more," while lamenting the lack of character dialogue during discussions.
 Heather Johnson Yu of HeyPoorPlayer echoed Kemps' sentiments, both negative and positive, with a glowing addition that Gnosia was "my contender for GOTY 2021."
 The limited dialogue options were a dealbreaker for Igor Rangel of Switch Brasil, who considered the immersion "shallow" and suggested voice acting to offset the response issues.

+Anime adaptation

+An anime television series adaptation was announced on December 1, 2024.
+It is produced by Domerica and directed by Kazuya Ichikawa, with Jukki Hanada handling series composition, Arisa Matsuura designing the characters based on Kotori's original character designs, and Hideyuki Fukasawa composing the music.
+The series premiered on October 12, 2025, on Tokyo MX and other networks.
+The opening theme song is "Bake no Kawa" (化けの皮, Bake no Kawa), performed by MAISONDes featuring Kobo Kanaeru, Kasane Teto, Giga & TeddyLoid, while the ending theme song is "Loo% Who%" performed by Ling Tosite Sigure.
+Aniplex of America licensed the series for streaming on Crunchyroll.